-Are you considering a family trip to Peru?
+Are you considering a tip to Machu Picchu with kids?
 For our family of four, it was an adventure that had been on our travel bucket list for many years.
 Our primary reason for putting it off for so long (other than financial), was the fact that we didn’t really want to visit Machu Picchu with a baby or toddler — we wanted our kids to be old enough to enjoy, appreciate, and later remember the adventure (they were 10 and 12 at the time of our trip).
 That said, there are a number of adventurous parents who do visit the great citadel of Machu Picchu with toddlers and babies each year — so it can be done.
 What I will try to offer in this post, however, are a bunch of trip planning tips and other helpful information for a visit to Machu Picchu with children of all ages.

 Please Note: This post is not about hiking the Inca Trail with kids.
 Sadly, I am just not that person.
 The longest hike I have done in my whole life was 4 hours long (see post Norway – Hiking Pulpit Rock with Kids).
 My husband hiked the Inca trail in his 20s, and I would love if my kids were to do the same one day — but I am just simply not that outdoorsy.
 I also seriously doubt my ability to keep my children motivated when I would probably need motivating myself (and perhaps threatening).